November 9, 2021

 - Data type: What format does the data take?
 If the same type of data lives in more than one location, does the format align across sources?

 It’s likely that an organization stores personal data in more than one place.
-And several instances of the same data may be inconsistently classified or formatted across different sources.
+And several instances of the same customer data may be inconsistently classified or formatted across different sources.
 To create a holistic view, privacy teams need to facilitate an accurate and scalable translation across these differences.

-To accurately classify data across diverse sources and formats, analyzing the metadata may not be enough.
+To accurately classify data across diverse data sources and formats, analyzing the metadata may not be enough.
 Privacy teams need to go many levels deeper with their data analysis to develop data classifications that will inform decision-making around compliance and risk management.

 In some instances, topline metadata may raise a flag for privacy review.
 But metadata doesn’t cover all the possible iterations or combinations of sensitive data that a privacy team ought to know.